You want smart political talk without the meltdowns?

 Yeah.

-Hollywood for the most part wants to go after the 30 and younger crowd, because they're the type that will go two, three, four, five times to see Star Wars.
+Hollywood, for the most part, wants to go after the 30 and younger crowd because they're the type that will go two, three, four, five times to see Star Wars.

 And that's what they want.

-What what that's there's an audience out there that wants movies that can touch you that that can teach our kids a moral lesson, a value lesson.
+But as my movies, What If, God's Not Dead, Abel's Field, movies like that that you liked, there's an audience out there that wants movies that can touch you, that can teach their kids a moral lesson, a value lesson.

-You know, New York and LA, everything between they call flyover states.
+You know, New York and LA, everything between, they call flyover states.

 Exactly.

-I remember during at one point you asked me, can he win?
+I remember during at one point you asked me, Can he win?

 Can he win?

-And I'm like, Yeah, of course he can win.
+And I'm like, yeah, of course he can win.

-That three let's say there's three thousand counties in America.
+Let's say there's 3,000 counties in America.

-He won basically two thousand nine hundred of them.
+He won basically 2,900 of them.

-It's I mean, it's unbelievable.
+I mean, it's unbelievable.

-Eighty percent of them voted for for Hillary.
+80% of them voted for Hillary.

-And I'm like, well, if Donald Trump wanted to run up his popular vote totally, would have gone to California, New York, New Jersey, and Illinois.
+And I'm like, well, if Donald Trump wanted to run up his popular vote totally, he would have gone to California, New York, New Jersey, and Illinois.

-Well, the other thing is they love to talk about the popular vote.
+They love to talk about the popular vote.

 Most of the country did not vote for Hillary.